wp-plugins/ecampaign/readme.txt

 SMTP parameters must be configured either in php.ini or, for developement or testing, directly in the top of wp-includes/class-phpmailer.php.

+= Upgrading from 0.75 =

+Deactivate and activate the 0.76 version to clean up the wp_postmeta table.

+There was a bug fixed in 0.75 which caused one row of data to be added to the wp_postmeta table on every page read.
+When the 0.76 plugin is activated, the old wp_postmeta is saved, deleted and recreated for each post.
+The old rows are deleted and one new row is created in the wp_postmeta table per post.

 = Upgrading from 0.74 =

-You have to include %verificationCode or %captcha in the Target Form template to enable email verification or captcha protection.
+You have to include %verificationCode %captcha or %counter in the Target Form template to enable email verification or captcha protection.

 = Upgrading from 0.73 =